manifoldfinance/security/README.md

 You are solely responsible for any applicable taxes, transaction fees, or other withholdings that arise from or relate to your participation in this program.

-Reports from individuals we are prohibited by law from paying are ineligible for awards.